Our People

 Nigel Parratt, is QCC's Water Officer.
 Nigel was the QCC Rivers Project Officer from 2005 until 2013 and has worked for WWF-Australia for the last 7 years has recently returned to QCC as the new Water Policy Officer, which is funded by the Department of Regional Development, Manufacturing and Water for the next 3 years.

-Matt's role within the Queensland Conservation Council is Nature Organiser, where he is responsible for engaging volunteers and supporters around the Stand Up For Nature and Protect Beautiful Queensland campaigns, as well as ongoing volunteer support and empowerment.
+Matt's role within the Queensland Conservation Council is Outdoor Community Campaigner, where he is responsible for engaging volunteers and supporters around the Stand Up For Nature and Protect Beautiful Queensland campaigns, as well as ongoing volunteer support and empowerment.

 Matt has worked in sectors as diverse as agriculture, construction and high school education and began campaigning voluntarily for nature and the climate during his studies in environmental science in 2023.
 Upon finishing his degree, Matt worked on the federal election campaign in 2025 as a Field Organiser, engaging Brisbane residents to take action for the climate.